-- GHJ.
-Post-reinsurance Reserve Following a reinsurance transaction, the amount of reserves held by the ceding company plus the amount of reserves held by the assuming company minus the amount of reserves held by the assuming company supported with Excluded Assets other than Primary Security. - H. Primary Security [As defined in Section 4.F. of Actuarial Guideline 48] {or replace with another term to describe a stable asset supporting reserves} - IK.
-Reserve Decrease If the Post-reinsurance Reserve is lower than the Pre-reinsurance Reserve, the difference between the two. - JL.
-Similar Memorandum An actuarial report that is not a VM-30 submission to a US state regulator and any supplemental materials that contain at least the following elements in a clear manner: - i.
+- D. Deficient Block When a block of business shows negative present value of interim or ending surplus values in cash-flow testing scenarios using reasonable assumptions under moderately adverse conditions such that additional reserves would be needed in the absence of aggregation.a - E. Excess Capital Assets available to support a block of business over and above the Postreinsurance Reserve. - F. Pre-reinsurance Reserve The U.S. statutory reserve that would be held by the ceding company for the business reinsured in the absence of the reinsurance transaction. - G. Post-reinsurance Reserve Following a reinsurance transaction, the amount of reserves held by the ceding company plus the amount of reserves held by the assuming company minus the amount of reserves held by the assuming company supported with assets other than Admitted AssetsPrimary Security [see the definition of Primary Security below]. - H. Primary Security Admitted Asset [As defined in Section 4.D. of Actuarial Guideline 48 and inclusive of Other Security as defined in Section 4.E. of Actuarial Guideline 48.]
+Any asset treated as an admitted asset by the domiciliary state of the ceding company. [or replace with another term to describe a stable asset supporting reserves] - Reserve Decrease If the Post-reinsurance Reserve is lower than the Pre-reinsurance Reserve, the difference between the two. - J. Similar Memorandum An actuarial report that is not a VM-30 submission to a state and any supplemental materials that contain at least the following elements in a clear manner: - i.
 Asset descriptions - ii.
 Assumption documentation with indication that key assumptions are reasonably set.